Emotional Intelligence is a crucial component of both effective leadership and power.

 As I often repeat on this website, there can be no love without the capacity of facing evil.

-Emotional intelligence is crucial for leadership because leadership, ultimately, rests on the people to choose you, and support you as their leader.
+Emotional intelligence is crucial for leadership because value-adding leadership and leadership of empowered individuals, ultimately, rests on the people to choose you, and support you as their leader.

 Emotionally intelligent leaders do care about the people around them.

 But they also have a deep understanding of how to get the most from them and when it’s time for forceful actions.

 And that’s what emotional intelligence is about: understanding people, caring, and leveraging that knowledge and love to doggedly pursue the best course of action.